 Months earlier, I had contacted a friend who was starting a nonprofit.
 I asked whether she would have work for me.
 She said she’d be delighted to have my help.
 I kept this in my back pocket.

 My Legacy – Quitting a Job Too Soon?

-I honestly thought that those that need to work a “meaningful” job are naive or rich.
+I honestly thought that those that needed to work a “meaningful” job were naive or rich.
 But when you’re working 70+ hours a week, you start to think about what you’re giving up.
 You start to think of your legacy and the endpoint of all your struggles.
 Are you trading your life for something meaningful?

 And while I defend my job and my line of work to all comers, I wouldn’t personally want to trade my life for it.
 It’s a job, not a life.

 Still, when I left my job, I was the most senior minority woman in my firm.
 I was the second most senior minority – male or female.
 It’s a white and male-dominated industry.
 I was honestly surprised and a little proud that I had lasted as long as I did.
 And I felt like I had some obligation to continue.
 The guilt followed me shortly, but it wasn’t strong enough to reverse my decision.

 I Just Quit My Job and I’m Scared

 It was a random Monday in February when I knew in my gut that I couldn’t do this anymore.
 I walked into my managing partner’s office, closed the door, and gave my two weeks’ notice.
 Then when I told my supervising partner, she asked me to stay an extra week to help with the transition.
 I agreed.